tru-ID/sim-card-auth-ios/Tutorial README.md

 In this tutorial, you will walk you through how to build a simple iOS application which integrates **tru.ID** SubscriberCheck as your application's authentication workflow.

+If you'd prefer to go directly to the completed code it's in the [sim-card-auth-ios](https://github.com/tru-ID/sim-card-auth-ios/) Github repository.

 ## Before you begin

 If you have not done so already;